Cloud seeding: Impact on environment and health

 With an NFPA 704 health hazard rating of 2, silver iodide can cause temporary incapacitation or possible residual injury to humans and other mammals with intense or chronic exposure.
-However, there have been several detailed ecological studies that showed negligible environmental and health impacts.
+But several detailed ecological studies have shown negligible environmental and health impacts.
 The toxicity of silver and silver compounds (from silver iodide) was shown to be of low order in some studies.
 These findings likely result from the minute amounts of silver generated by cloud seeding, which are about one percent of industry emissions into the atmosphere in many parts of the world, or individual exposure from tooth fillings.

 Accumulations in the soil, vegetation, and surface runoff have not been large enough to measure above natural background.
 A 1995 environmental assessment in the Sierra Nevada of California and a 2004 independent panel of experts in Australia confirmed these earlier findings.

 "In 1978, an estimated 3,000 tonnes of silver were released into the US environment.
 This led the US Health Services and EPA to conduct studies regarding the potential for environmental and human health hazards related to silver.
 These agencies and other state agencies applied the Clean Water Act of 1977 and 1987 to establish regulations on this type of pollution."